 What genre do you write?

-"This is difficult to answer as my storytelling blends several genres of adult fiction.
-From historical to contemporary and even beyond, I write stories.
-Perhaps more women's fiction.
+"This is difficult to answer.
+I don't particularly like categories, because I don't fit into one.
+My storytelling novels blend several genres of adult fiction.
+From historical to contemporary and even beyond, I write complete stories that depict life.
+Perhaps women's fiction that encompasses multiple layers of drama, romance, and psychology.
 Told the way I feel it.
+See it and hope for it.
 Fiction from facts with a holistic view of relationships, faith, and love."

 Why did you decide to have music or images in some of your stories?